Dauphin, Pennsylvania: Education

 Children in the borough attend public school in the Central Dauphin School District (Middle Paxton Elementary, Central Dauphin Middle School, Central Dauphin High School).
 The nearest parochial elementary school is St. Margaret Mary School in Harrisburg.

 Adults in Dauphin Borough have a variety of educational achievement.
 46% of adults over 25 years of age have completed high school (including equivalency).
 7.6% hold an associate degree; 11% a bachelor's degree; 2.9% a master's degree; 0.4% a professional degree; and 0.4% a doctorate.

 History

 Dauphin borough began as a settlement at the mouth of Stony Creek, the head of a valley between Second and Third Mountains.
 It was established by Samuel Sturgeon in 1765.
 By the end of the eighteenth century, the Sturgeon property was owned by Revolutionary War soldier Timothy Green.
 The locality became known as Green's Mill, after the grist mill Colonel Green built at the mouth of the creek.
 According to local history, the area was also known for its colonial-period fort, alternately called Fort Lyon or Fort McKee.
 Colonel Green continued to hold highly valued real estate until his death in 1812.
 By 1814, his plantation property with its mills became part of his son Judge Innis Green's holdings.
 Judge Green continued to add to his real estate holdings throughout the early nineteenth century.
+The borough also took the name, Greensburg, after a post office.